-Old school DIY transformed from the subculture into a bizarre, mesmirizing parallel world.
 Punk rock gave birth to an art movement that was little appreciated at the time but soon became influential around the globe.
 The Art of Punk movement revolutionized design in ways whose influence is still felt today, and reflected the consciousness of a counterculture with a clarity seldom seen since.
 (Wayback in 1980 I cut and pasted the first pages of Ratdraaierszzz a Dutch punkzine which I made with my friend and illustrator Harmen.
 Ratdraaierszzz was a completely independent D.I.Y. black and white xerox zine distributed in all the independent Bookshops in The Netherlands.(1980-1983)

 The Art of Punk communicates the explosive energy and “messthetic” rawness of punk graphics with persuasive power.
 This was an art of expediency, making use of collage, cartoon drawings, hand-lettering, rub-down lettering, ransom-note lettering, stencils rubber-stamping and black and white Xerox copying, as well as silkscreen and offset litho.
 These ideas were directly taken from who might be the under-recognized predecessors to punk, the Dadaists, who — much like the punks — valued scissors and glue over paint and brushes.